haipinglu/ScalableML/README.md

 You can also download the [Spring 2022 version](https://github.com/haipinglu/ScalableML/archive/refs/tags/v2022.zip) for preview or reference.

+### An Introduction to Transparent Machine Learning

+Haiping and Shuo have recently developed a course on [An Introduction to Transparent Machine Learning](https://pykale.github.io/transparentML/), part of the [Alan Turing Institute’s online learning courses in responsible AI](https://www.turing.ac.uk/funding-call-online-learning-courses-responsible-ai).
+If interested, you can refer to this introductory course with emphasis on transparency in machine learning to assist you in your learning of scalable machine learning.

 ### Acknowledgement

 The materials are built with references to the following sources: